nwthomas/gitops/README.md

 - App-of-apps: A root Argo CD Application which manages child apps
 - Namespaces: `argocd`, `cert-manager`, `kube-system`, `longhorn-system`, and `monitoring`
 - Cert-manager: Jetstack Helm with CRDs + ClusterIssuers (staging/production) for Traefik HTTP-01
-- Monitoring: Prometheus Operator with Grafana, using custom NVMe storage
+- Monitoring: Prometheus Operator with Grafana, using custom NVMe storage through Longhorn
+- Dashboard UI for:
-- Argo CD UI: Externally-facing dashboard for controlling deployments and rollbacks
+    - Argo CD: For controlling deployments and rollbacks
+    - Grafana: For building dashboards against Prometheus data
-- Longhorn UI: Externally-facing dashboard for controlling the distributed block storage setup
+    - Longhorn: For controlling the distributed block storage setup
+    - Prometheus: For querying against raw data from pods/nodes/deployment resources

 ## 🧱 Project Management

-Remaining work in this repository can be found in this [Trello Kanban board](https://trello.com/b/HOJMq7WP/gitops).
+Work for this repository is house in this [Trello board](https://trello.com/b/HOJMq7WP/gitops).

 ## 📁 Project Structure